team-ethernet/contiki/apps/senml-decode/README.md

 # senml-decode app
 The senml-decode app is an API for decoding SenML messages in JSON format.
-It uses the jsonparser already implemented in Contiki and supports streaming.
+It uses the JSON parser already implemented in Contiki and supports streaming.

 ## Project code needs